taehyun1-ab/Robust-Clinical-Tabular-Prediction-of-Alzheimer-s-Disease/README.md

 This repository is released under the MIT License.
 See the `LICENSE` file for details.

-The license applies only to the source code and does not apply to the ADNI dataset.
+The license applies only to the source code and repository documentation.
+It does not apply to the ADNI dataset or other restricted third-party data.

 ## Acknowledgment